conda/conda/docs/source/download.rst

 Download conda
 ==============

 Conda can be downloaded with an array of options.
-This page is to help you decide among the various options.
+This page will help you decide among the various options.
-To download conda, you will download Anaconda or Miniconda (both are free), or purchase Anaconda Server.
-All can be downloaded with legacy Python 2.7 or current Python 3.5.
+To download conda, you will download Anaconda or Miniconda (both are free), or purchase an `Anaconda subscription <https://www.continuum.io/anaconda-subscriptions>`_.
+All can be downloaded with legacy Python 2.7 or current Python 3.
 You can choose a version with a GUI or a command line installer.

 TIP: If you are unsure, we recommend the most recent version of Anaconda3 - that automatically includes